jseyhun/Examining-Inequality-by-Flipping-Coins/README.md

 <p align="center"><img src='https://github.com/jseyhun/Examining-Inequality-by-Flipping-Coins/blob/master/images/1000%20trajectories%20-%2060%20flips.png' /></p>

 They are doing well!
 The wealth of the average of 1000 coin flippers looks to have shot up to over $2000 from the starting point of $100.
 But there is still a lot of noise.
-So let's see what a cohort of 100,000 people would look like<sup>1</sup>:
+So let's see what a cohort of 100,000 people would look like:<sup>1</sup>

 <p align="center"><img src='https://github.com/jseyhun/Examining-Inequality-by-Flipping-Coins/blob/master/images/100%2C000%20trajectories%20-%2060%20flips.png' /></p>

 Wow.
 Solid, stable growth with minimal noise.
 How could that be when we would expect each individual to lose money over time?
-Let's take a closer look at those 100,000 trajectories.
+Let's take a closer look at those 100,000 trajectories.<sup>2</sup>

 Here is the distribution of the 100,000 trajectories, looking at the ending wealth amounts only since we don't really care what happens before 60 flips are completed: